-If you’re looking for natural allergy relief in the summer for you or your kids it’s worth trying to include more natural antihistamines in your diet.
+If you’re looking for natural allergy relief in the summer for you or your kids it’s worth trying to include more natural antihistamine foods in your diet.

 Lots of foods – often surprise, surprise those we don’t eat enough of – are rich in natural antihistamines that give natural allergy relief for everything from the runny nose, watery eyes and inflamed sinuses of hay fever to hives and itching skin or inflammation from mosquito bites.

-Now these natural antihistamines are not a magical natural remedy that suddenly “cures” all our allergies but they can be a valuable tool in a natural allergy relief toolkit.
+Now these natural antihistamine foods are not a magical natural remedy that suddenly “cures” all our allergies but they can be a valuable tool in a natural allergy relief toolkit.

 So I’ve put together for you:

 - Simple tips for an allergy relief diet

 I do hope these help you and your family find some relief from allergies this summer, do let me know how you get on.